Infringement notices

 [1] See section 6.1 of the Criminal Code Act 1995

-[2] The powers of the Inspector-General are delegated to officers in AFSA’s Enforcement and Practitioner Surveillance division
+[2] The powers of the Inspector-General are delegated to officers in AFSA’s Education, Integrity and Enforcement division

 [3] See section 4B(3) of the Crimes Act